 In order to ensure that the outsourcing of functions or activities is done in an effective way and does not undermine the obligations that insurance and reinsurance undertakings have to comply with under Directive 2009/139/EC, it is necessary to provide for requirements on how to choose the service provider, on the written agreement to be concluded and on the ongoing verification that the insurance or reinsurance undertaking has to perform on the service provider.

-Remuneration policies and practices which provide incentives to take risks that exceed the approved risk tolerance limit of insurance and reinsurance undertakings can undermine the effective risk management of such undertakings.
+Remuneration policies and practices which provide incentives to take risks that exceed the approved risk tolerance limits of insurance and reinsurance undertakings can undermine the effective risk management of such undertakings.
 It is therefore necessary to provide for requirements on remuneration for the purpose of the sound and prudent management of the business and in order to prevent remuneration arrangements which encourage excessive risk-taking.

 [capital add-ons]